 - ✓ You have projected the HiRes version of the CiA 402 application.
 Scale the axis as described below and specify only the number of decimal places in the controller software, i.e. the value parameterized in I06. - 1.
-Select the relevant drive controller in the project tree and click on the first projected axis in the Project menu > Wizard area. - 2.
+Select the relevant drive controller in the project tree and click on the desired projected axis in the Project menu > Wizard area. - 2.
 Select the Axis model wizard > Axis: Scaling. - 3.
-A584[0] Gear ratio.
-Motor revolutions and A584[1] Gear ratio.
-Shaft revolutions: Specify the gear ratio. - 4.
+A584[0] Gear ratio.Motor revolutions and A584[1] Gear ratio.Shaft revolutions: Specify the gear ratio. - 4.
 A585[1] Feed constant.
 Shaft revolutions and A585[0] Feed constant.
-Feed: Specify the feed rate per revolution of the gear unit output. - 5.
-I06 Decimal places position:

-Specify the number of decimal places for specifying and displaying positions, velocity values and acceleration values.
-Note that changing this value means the decimal place is moved.

-6. I09 Measure unit:

-Specify the desired unit of measure.
+Feed: Specify the feed rate per revolution of the gear unit output. - I06 Decimal places position: Specify the number of decimal places for specifying and displaying positions, velocity values and acceleration values.
+Note that changing this value means the decimal place is moved. - I09 Measure unit: Specify the desired unit of measure. - A571 Polarity: Use the polarity to specify the direction of interpretation between the axis movement and motor movement. - 8.
+A568 Position range limit (only for endless travel range I00 = 1): Specify the revolution length of the axis.